micbay/RaceTimerAndController/README.md

 ![note lengths](Images/notes%20and%20rests.jpg)

 Ultimately we will need a millisecond integer value, to input as the duration into the `tone()`.
-We could store this directly into `Lengths[]`, however, it is more musically natural, and more versatile to capture a the note length's beat notation instead.
+We could store this directly into `Lengths[]`, however, it is more musically natural, and more versatile to capture the note length's beat notation instead.
 This allows the same song data to be played at different tempos, using the same code.

 Most often, we find note length in a `Lengths[]` array using just the note length divisor value, as such: